elmasse/elmasse.io/posts/2017-08-23-so-long-jekyll-hello-nextein.md

 comments: true
 ---

-Over the last couple weeks I have been working on `nextein`.
-It is a blog / static site generator based on the great work of **Zeit's Next.js**.
+Over the last couple weeks I have been working on [nextein](https://nextein.now.sh).
+It is a blog / static site generator based on the great work of [Next.js](http://github.com/zeit/next.js).
 I decided then to migrate my own blog.
 I'm a Javascript developer.
-Writting a blog in `Markdown` is super simple.
-Having to deal with `ruby` & `liquid` was an experience I didn't like much.
-Don't get me wrong. `Jekyll` is awesome and very versatile.
-But it is `ruby`.
-And `liquid`.
-And I'm not a `ruby` developer.
+Writting a blog in **Markdown** is super simple.
+Having to deal with _ruby_ & _liquid_ was an experience I didn't like much.
+Don't get me wrong. _Jekyll_ is awesome and very versatile.
+But it is _ruby_.
+And _liquid_.
+And I'm not a _ruby_ developer.

 So here I am.
-I'm gonna try to give you a hint of what I did for getting this blog running with `nextein`.
+I'm gonna try to give you a hint of what I did for getting this blog running with **nextein**.

 ## Jekyll